The General's Daughter (film): Plot

-While in Georgia, Chief Warrant Officer Paul Brenner, an undercover agent of the United States Army Criminal Investigation Division Command, masquerades as First Sergeant Frank White to broker an illegal arms trade with a self-proclaimed freedom fighter.
-At Fort MacCallum, Brenner gets a flat tire and Captain Elisabeth Campbell, a psychological operations officer and the daughter of Lieutenant General Joseph "Fighting Joe" Campbell, the base commander, helps him change it.
-The next evening she is found murdered.
+Chief Warrant Officer Paul Brenner, an undercover agent of the United States Army Criminal Investigation Division Command, masquerades as First Sergeant Frank White to broker an illegal arms trade with a self-proclaimed freedom fighter.
+At Fort MacCallum, Georgia, Brenner gets a flat tire, and Captain Elisabeth Campbell, a psychological operations officer and the daughter of Lieutenant General Joseph "Fighting Joe" Campbell, the base commander, helps him change it.
+The next evening, she is found murdered.
 The base provost marshal, Colonel William Kent, secures the crime scene.
 Brenner and rape specialist Warrant Officer Sara Sunhill are brought in to investigate.
-They receive Elisabeth's records and notice that her grades plummeted her second year at West Point.
-Brenner wants to search Elisabeth's house, but Kent declines because it is off-base and therefore outside their jurisdiction.
+Elisabeth's records show her grades plummeted in her second year at West Point.

-Picking the lock of Elisabeth's house, Brenner and Sunhill find a room containing video and BDSM equipment, but an intruder attacks him and removes the videotapes.
-He questions Elisabeth's superior officer, Colonel Robert Moore, whose evasiveness leads to his arrest on charges of conduct unbecoming an officer.
-At the crime scene, Sunhill is attacked in an attempt to intimidate her and Brenner.
-During the attack she notices one assailant is wearing a silver claddagh ring, and identifies him as Captain Jake Elby.
-At gunpoint, Elby confesses that Elisabeth was sexually promiscuous with the men on the base as part of an extensive "psychological warfare" campaign against her father.
+Denied permission to search Elisabeth's house, Brenner and Sunhill break in and find a room containing video and BDSM equipment.
+An intruder attacks them and removes the videotapes.
+Elisabeth's superior officer, Colonel Robert Moore, is arrested when he refuses to answer Brenner's questions.
+When Sunhill is attacked at the crime scene in an attempt to intimidate the investigators, she notices an assailant wearing a silver claddagh ring which identifies him as Captain Jake Elby.
+At gunpoint, Elby confesses Elisabeth was sexually promiscuous as part of an extensive "psychological warfare" campaign against her father.
+Kent releases Moore from jail, confining him to quarters on the base, where Brenner and Sunhill find Moore him dead of a bullet to the head.
+Campbell's adjutant, Colonel George Fowler, attempts to close the investigation, stating Moore killed himself out of guilt, but Brenner, doubting it was suicide, insists on continuing the investigation.

-Back at the jail, Kent releases Moore, confining him to quarters at his home on-base.
-Upon returning to Moore's home, he, Brenner, and Sunhill find him dead with an apparently self-inflicted bullet to the head, which Brenner doubts was suicide.
-Campbell's adjutant, Colonel George Fowler, attempts to close the investigation stating Moore killed himself out of guilt, but Brenner insists on continuing the investigation.
-Brenner and Sunhill travel to West Point, where Elisabeth's psychiatrist, Colonel Donald Slesinger, explains that during a training exercise seven years earlier, several cadets brutally gang-raped Elisabeth and left her naked and staked down in the same position she was found murdered, and a cadet came forward regarding the attack.
-Sunhill tracks down the former cadet and tricks him into admitting his presence during the attack; feeling trapped and guilt-ridden, he admits to witnessing it and explains how the male cadets hated Elisabeth, since she surpassed them as a cadet.